atul139/Projects-Portfolio/Colony Event Analysis(Python + Matplotlib/Readme.md

 4. Impute Missing Values in 'Maintenance Amt' , ‘Flat Vacancy’, 'Donation', ‘No of Resident' , 'Confirmed Members', 'Availability of owner' and 'Origin of Owner'

    - To address missing values in the 'Maintenance Amt' column, we iteratively go through the DataFrame.
-For each missing value, we impute it based on the corresponding 'Flat Area (sq.mt)' value.
+For each missing value, we impute it based on the corresponding 'Flat Area             (sq.mt)'value.
 We reference a previously calculated dictionary, 'avg_maintenance_amt,' to fill in these values
    - We handle missing values in the 'Flat Vacancy' column by using a conditional approach.
 If 'Availability of owner' is 'Yes,' we assume the flat is owned ('Flat Vacancy' is 'Owned'), and if 'Availability of owner' is not 'Yes,' we consider the flat as vacant ('Flat Vacancy' is 'Vacant').
    - For missing values in the 'Donation', ‘No of Resident' , 'Confirmed Members' column, we impute them with the median value of the respective column.
    - Finally, we handle missing values in the 'Availability of owner' and 'Origin of Owner' columns by imputing them with the mode (most frequent value) of their respective columns.